-The school district may invest its available funds in those instruments specified in Minn.
-Stat. §§ 118A.04 and 118A.05, as these sections may be amended from time to time, or any other law governing the investment of school district funds.
-The assets of an other postemployment benefits (OPEB) trust or trust account established pursuant to Minn.
-Stat. § 471.6175 to pay postemployment benefits to employees or officers after their termination of service, with a trust administrator other than the Public Employees Retirement Association, may be invested in instruments authorized under Minn.
-Stat.
-Ch.
-118A or § 356A.06, Subd.
-7. Investment of funds in an OPEB trust account under Minn.
-Stat. § 356A.06, Subd.
-7, as well as the overall asset allocation strategy for OPEB investments, shall be governed by an OPEB Investment Policy Statement (IPS) developed between the investment officer, as designed herein, and the trust administrator.
+The school district may invest its available funds in those instruments specified in Minnesota Statutes section118A.04 and 118A.05, as these sections may be amended from time to time, or any other law governing the investment of school district funds.
+The assets of another postemployment benefits (OPEB) trust or trust account established pursuant to Minnesota Statutes section 471.6175 to pay postemployment benefits to employees or officers after their termination of service, with a trust administrator other than the Public Employees Retirement Association, may be invested in instruments authorized under Minnesota Statutes chapter 118A or Minnesota Statutes section 356A.06, subdivision 7.
+Investment of funds in an OPEB trust account under Minnesota Statutes section 356A.06, subdivision 7, as well as the overall asset allocation strategy for OPEB investments, shall be governed by an OPEB Investment Policy Statement (IPS) developed between the investment officer, as designed herein, and the trust administrator.